Categories

 Kissable ice cream

-At first, I confused California Fantasies with California Exotics but it’s a lesser-known manufacturer which made the Kissable Ice Creme in strawberry which I had a chance to try.
-This cream is really a multitasker which promises to cool and lubricate while allowing your partner to taste its flavour when he or she goes to town on you.
+At first, I confused California Fantasies with California Exotics, but it’s a lesser-known manufacturer that made the Kissable Ice Creme in strawberry, which I had a chance to try.
+This cream is really a multitasker that promises to cool and lubricate while allowing your partner to taste its flavour when he or she goes to town on you.
 This product does succeed in a lot of ways, I am happy to say and the 2oz squeeze tube is pretty sizeable.
-It reminds me of a hand cream tube and there is a lot more product than any other sensitizing product I’ve tried.
+It reminds me of a hand cream tube, and there is a lot more product than any other sensitizing product I’ve tried.

 Let me start by saying that this is not a lubricant.
 It’s a thicker cream which will quickly rub into the skin while the taste remains, it has virtually no lubricating properties.
 It may moisturize but my vagina doesn’t really need that, I don’t think.
 Plus, the ingredients list contains both alcohol and sugars which can cause irritation for some which leads me to believe that this product would better be labeled as a sensitizing cream than a lubricating one.